open-make/openmakewebsite/content/blog/2023-01-31-interview-open-flexure-microscope/index.en.md

 We are a bunch of nerds who are basically programmers doing a hardware project.
 {{< /card2 >}}

->I can tell you, by having set up CI infrastructure in our lab, it's a lot of work to get it right.
-This is this is something quite advanced in terms of using Git.
-Have you seen other groups do this where you got motivated?
+> I can tell you, by having set up CI infrastructure in our lab, it's a
+> lot of work to get it right.
+This is this is something quite advanced
+> in terms of using Git.
+Have you seen other groups do this where you
+> got motivated?

 {{< expand "Show answer">}}
 No, I think it just escalated, It was Kaspar who came from more of a software background who started it.
 He got annoyed with something and made a CI job that automated one small little thing.
 Then of course, you've got a bunch of nerds that are basically programmers doing a hardware project.
 You realize that a CI can automate anything that can be scripted.
 Anytime things got a bit manual, we ended up adding more CI scripts.

 Our paper on our workflow is both explaining our workflow as a case study, but saying we should look at what developers do in software.
 In software development you've got all of your project management, all of your data management in readily accessible platforms.
 The platforms have all of this automation to make sure everything is consistent and built directly from that source.
 You can do this for hardware as an alternative to PLM.

 The workflow not ready for anyone to use, because you end up writing all your scripts yourself.
 It wouldn't integrate well with lots of proprietary CAD programs.
 But the workflow is actually very powerful and very distributed.
 It's something that I think if open hardware is going to seriously work without lots of manual work, people are going to have to get on board with.
 Maybe the GitLab CI is not the best way of doing it, but something along those lines with all of that sort of automation is going to be necessary.
-The microscope workflow is a very customized way of playing with a first prototype of that system.
-{{< /expand >}}
+The microscope workflow is a very customized way of playing with a first prototype of that system. {{< /expand >}}

->That's very interesting.
-Then you have basically this output documentation which people can generate from there and they can use it to to rebuild the hardware.
+> That's very interesting.
+Then you have basically this output
+> documentation which people can generate from there and they can use it
+> to to rebuild the hardware.
 Did I get that right?

 {{< expand "Show answer">}}
 Yeah, people don't have to build the documentation themselves, so nobody has to understand how the documentation system works.
 Anytime I update anything on the project, it checks that everything builds properly automatically on the server.
 If I tag it as a release, then the last stage of what it does is, it uploads it to our website.
 This builds a page on our website which is the documentation and has all of the assets.
 So nobody, well no normal user, has to understand that we've done this.
 But it means that we can consistently produce a website, which is the documentation with all of the assets from the repository.
 Then a normal person can come along and go to a website they understand, that's designed for them, rather than having to interact with Git.
 They don't even have to interact with GitLab at all, they've got all of the things that they need to build it on a simple website.
 But not necessarily enough to modify it.
 If they want to modify it, then they have to come and start playing with the GitLab interface and Git.
 But they still actually never have to get any of the programs installed because in theory, they can just change the code, upload it and it will all pass through that pipeline and generate new files an documentation.
 They can download the assets.
-We have some people that contribute, who can't even run the code locally.
-{{< /expand >}}
+We have some people that contribute, who can't even run the code locally. {{< /expand >}}

->And was it easy?
+> And was it easy?
 Or what were the barriers to do this so far?

 {{< expand "Show answer">}}
 I suppose it's very hard to say how hard or easy something was that took years.
 There were definitely some aspects of it that were surprisingly easy to set up, some aspects of it that were surprisingly hard to set up.
 Certain times you just put this one YAML file into my repository that says run a bash script, and the bash script says, run this program.
 Oh look, it works.
 Other time, you get frustrating issues such as the program uses OpenGL and OpenGL doesn't work in Docker, and you end up with complicated, is not necessarily something that seems like it should be complicated.
 So anyways, our workflow has evolved over time as we've needed it.
 I think if I said to myself, what you need to set up is what we have now, it would have sounded impossible.
 And it would have been impossible in many ways.
 But it's grown organically from: "Oh look, there are some easy things you can automate, Oh, can we add this?
 Oh can we add this?"

 But, is it possible for another project to replicate the process for their own project?
 And not necessarily the microscope?
 Yes and No. Some of the jobs are very specific to us and use a lot of custom code.
 Some of them aren't.
 I think if they were in OpenSCAD, then a lot of the build script there are simpler.
 Our build scripts got complicated because we do all of our renders and everything.
 We do know other people who were using our documentation program.
 The program automatically creates the build script to run in the server and build the documentation.

-The problem
-with our workflow at the moment is that it's ad hoc, and specific to our project.
+The problem with our workflow at the moment is that it's ad hoc, and specific to our project.
 But that's only because we wrote it ad hoc for project and writing something with general purpose would be more work.
 But there's nothing inherent that couldn't be generalized.
 Except we don't have the time to sit there and generalize it, especially when there's nobody that is saying "please generalize this for us".
 If we got loads of funding then we could.
 In fact we're putting actually in a big funding bid where we want to try and generalize some of this.
-So if we get that, then I'll probably move away from working directly on the hardware towards generalizing this workflow.
-{{< /expand >}}
+So if we get that, then I'll probably move away from working directly on the hardware towards generalizing this workflow. {{< /expand >}}

 {{< card2 "Successes and Failures">}}
 Now we’re at the point where there are very few projects of our size with our community.
 The core team sort of grows and shrinks based on grants, but community members are still very active, so it is very hard to estimate how big the project is.